anolivei/Push_swap42/README.md

 ## About ##

-- Push_swap is an algorithm project at school 42.
+- Push_swap is an algorithm project at school 42 and the instructions were given in the [subject](https://github.com/anolivei/Push_swap42/blob/main/en.subject.pdf).
 - We start with two stacks called A and B.
 - A is filled with some random integers (without duplicates) and B is empty.
 - We can perform a limited set of instructions on these stacks and the goal is to sort all these integers using the lowest possible number of actions.